-I tried to source out other articles to see if this was a valid statement, but could not.
+I tried to find other articles to see if he did have FASD, but could not.

 What made things tougher was the fact that Dennis suffered from a learning disability.
 His parents’ solution was to place him in a series of private schools.
 “We never did find out what was wrong,” says Hank.
 “Even though he wasn’t a behavior problem, Dennis had a difficult time keeping up with academics.”

 Alice, meanwhile, was “caught up in luncheons, teas and bouts with demon rum,” as Hank once said, and became an alcoholic.
 In 1959 she filed for divorce, and as her condition deteriorated, Dennis, then 12, was sent to a boarding school near Carmel.
 “I didn’t know what was going on,” says Dennis, “except that I felt Dad wanted me out of the way.”
 A few months after he left for school, his mother died from an accidental overdose of alcohol and barbiturates at the age of 41.

 I wish I knew the source from the CCAS article to refer to.
 Was the article simply speculation? or did they find an interview with Hank Ketchum that stated his son did have FASD.
 What do you think?
 Does the behaviour of Dennis seem like that of a child with FASD?

 The article below is from another blog talking about Dairy Queen “dropping” Dennis as the spokesperson for the business.